haulin/necronomini/notes.md

   - your attacks are enhanced by your taint
   - if you don't have any ED, you gain 3 AP while buff active
   - AP counter - increment each turn, when replaced / destroyed, apply as much AP
+  - curse - counter, if not lifted in 2 turns, take 10 damage, remove curse
+  - received attack counter - when lifted deal count damage (synergy with multi-shots)
+  - counter for opponent's taint
+  - counter of received damage, if exactly 10, 20, or 30, receive it again
   - gain 1 AP every turn when under 10 HP
   - whenever your AP changes, deal 2 attack
   - when you gain life, gain 1 ED, when you lose life, lose 1 ED
+  - gain 4x the amount of souls
 - nerfs
-  - curse - counter, if not lifted in 2 turns, take 10 damage, remove curse
   - attack without the creature retaliating
   - distracted creature - every other attack doesn't retaliate
   - every opponent's attack decreases their life by 2